 “Tathāgata” is a Pali and Sanskrit word the Buddha used when referring to himself.
 So, he’s saying everyone has “Buddha Nature” and can achieve enlightenment, and end suffering.

 I wonder if the Buddha saw the world as the character “Neo” did in the movie The Matrix?
 Well, more on that later.

 Often you will see a picture or statue of the Buddha sitting atop a lotus flower throne.
 This is because the lotus flower is often used to dramatically illustrate enlightenment.

-This is why continued practice, faith, and effort is needed and that you should never give up.
+Therefore, continued practice, faith, and effort are needed, and that you should never give up.